 The next stop will be a quick panoramic view at Lovers Leap (T2 entrance).
 Local legend tells of a mother and her daughter who jumped off the cliff, turning into a shark and a sea turtle upon impact.
-This might explain why onlookers sometime see this odd couple splashing in the cove below.
+This might explain why onlookers sometimes see this odd couple splashing in the cove below.

 The final stop on today’s road trip will be at Cape Mulinuu (T10 entrance).
-This is the most western point in Samoa, where the spirits of Samoans were believed to be carried to the afterlife in pre Christian times.
+This is the most western point in Samoa, where the spirits of Samoans were believed to be carried to the afterlife in pre-Christian times.
 The cape is as remote as you can get and it feels that way.

-Local guides will be happy to take you on a short hike to the nearby Blood Well, Vaatausili Cave and star mound.
+Local guides will be happy to take you on a short hike to the nearby Blood Well, Vaatausili Cave, and star mound.
 If you feel like waiting for the sunset and don’t mind driving back in the dark – this place is as good as it gets.

 Drive back to Salelologa and check into the Savaiian Hotel for the night.
 This hotel and others are fully reviewed in this post about recommended accommodations in Savaii.